 The banking industry continues to be challenged be a low interest rate environment, intense competition from new market entrants, and heightened consumer experience expectations set by highly digital non-bank organizations.
 Despite these pressures, the response by most institutions has been initiatives focused on cost reductions.

-In the IBM report, “The Cognitive Bank: Decoding Data to Bolster Growth and Transform the Enterprise“, it is emphasized that tapping into huge quantities of dormant, bank-owned data is essential to offering the individualized engagement that customers demand.
+In one IBM report, it is emphasized that tapping into huge quantities of dormant, bank-owned data is essential to offering the individualized engagement that customers demand.
 It is also proposed that cognitive systems can continually build knowledge and learning, providing the insight needed to increase efficiency and effectiveness throughout the organization.
 In other words, the one to one future on steroids.

 IBM interviewed 2,000 executives worldwide for their 2016 Cognitive Bank Survey.
 The analysis not only confirmed the challenges of low profitability, disruptive competition and increased consumer expectations, but also allowed a comparison of ‘outperformers’ with others in the industry.

 Unfortunately, while almost all agreed on the challenges being faced, only 28% of the executives surveyed were familiar with cognitive computing, and only 11% of the respondents said they have adopted cognitive technology.
 Not surprisingly, the “outperformers” were more likely to understand and be using the tools of cognitive computing.

 In the IBM research, “outperforming” banks are significantly more aware of cognitive computing than the overall base, while 32% of the “outperformers” describing their organizations as prepared to adopt cognitive computing.